 After filtration, critical nutrients and water are then re-absorbed back into the bloodstream through the renal tubules, and additional waste products are contributed to the tubules.
 This is how urine composition is fine-tuned so that required substances are not swept out of the body as well as to expel toxins from the body.

-It is urine that emerges at the end of the processes of filtration, re-absorption, and secretion.
+Urine is produced at the end of the processes of filtration, secretion and re-absorption.
 The urine finds its passage through the ureters to the urinary bladder, where it is stored until excretion.
 The chemical composition of frog urine is one constituent of internal homeostasis.

 The detailed structure is described below: